Openscapes/kyber/inst/kyber-templates/github_clinic_md_text.md

 Now let's practice Markdown and commit another edit to this file.

 This file is written in Markdown, which formats text on the web.
+To see the Markdown that results in the following formatting, click the pencil icon to edit, or click 'Raw' to inspect it.
 For example, with Markdown:

 We can make words **bold** or *italic*.